-This is why the opportunity to earn BIG rewards happened during MEGA Summer (some users were raking in more than $100 per #OhmHour!) and also explains why you might see the OhmConnect experience change slightly during the winter months with less frequent #OhmHours and reduced earnings per event.
+This is why the opportunity to earn BIG rewards happens during Summer (some users were raking in more than 5000 Watts per OhmHour!) and also explains why you might see the OhmConnect experience change slightly during the winter months with less frequent OhmHours and reduced earnings per event.

 In the wake of the IPCC’s latest climate change report, we know that the collective efforts of the OhmConnect community are more important than ever.

-This past summer alone, through our individual, relatively small efforts (doing things like unplugging electronics and dining by candlelight during #OhmHours) we were able to reduce demand on the energy grid by more than 1,600 Megawatt-hours.
+In 2020 alone, through our individual, relatively small efforts (doing things like unplugging electronics and dining by candlelight during OhmHours) we were able to reduce demand on the energy grid by more than 1,600 Megawatt-hours.
 That is the equivalent of not driving 2.8 million miles, or planting 18,000 new trees!

 As we grow, change and evolve, we look forward to continuing to be amazed with what we can accomplish together.